What We Do

 Though our financial resources are relatively modest for a statewide foundation, we make concerted efforts to leverage our limited dollars to achieve the most impact.

 NYHealth was established as a private foundation to receive the charitable funds resulting from the conversion of Empire Blue Cross Blue Shield from a nonprofit organization to a for-profit corporation.
-Since beginning operations in 2006, NYHealth has made nearly 1,500 grants totaling nearly $185 million to more than 730 organizations to improve the health of all New Yorkers, especially people of color and others who have been historically marginalized.
+Since beginning operations in 2006, NYHealth has made nearly 1,500 grants totaling more than $187 million to nearly 750 organizations to improve the health of all New Yorkers, especially people of color and others who have been historically marginalized.

 The New York Health Foundation was created by the Health Care Workforce Recruitment and Retention Act in 2002.READ ABOUT OUR ORIGINS